ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 ### Configuring general cluster properties
 {: #ha-rhel-hana-sr-configure-cluster-properties}

-To avoid failovers of the resources during initial testing and post production, set the following default values for the resource-stickiness and migration-threshold parameters.
+To avoid resource failover during initial testing and post-production, set the following default values for the resource-stickiness and migration-threshold parameters.

 Keep in mind that defaults don't apply to resources that override them with their own defined values.